Manahjs/Manahjs/README.md

 My goal is to continue leveraging data to address complex challenges and help organizations make informed, data-backed decisions.

-- data scientiest at MLPL
+- data scientiest at MLPL (CURRENTLLY )
 - I’m interested in . data science aiml and genai, python rag and llm models ..
 - 🌱 I’m currently intern at nareshit before that i am data science intern at IBM ...
 - 💞️ I’m looking to collaborate on  projects rea...